EXPLAINER: Why bond yields may be warning of a recession

 At the center of the investing world are Treasurys, the IOUs the U.S. government gives to investors who lend it money.
 The yield curve is a chart showing how much in interest different Treasurys are paying.

 On one end are shorter-term Treasurys, which get repaid in a few months or a couple years.
-There, yields closely follow expectations for what the Federal Reserve will do with overnight interest rates.
 On the other end of the chart are longer-term Treasurys, which take 10 years or decades to mature.
-Their yields tend to move more on expectations for economic growth and inflation further into the future.
+Short-term yields closely follow expectations for what the Federal Reserve will do with overnight interest rates, while long-term yields move more on expectations for economic growth and inflation further in the future.

 Usually, longer-term Treasurys offer higher yields than shorter-term ones, resulting in a chart with an upward sloping line.
 That’s in part because investors typically demand higher yields to lock away their money for longer, given the possibility of future rate increases by the Fed and the risk of inflation.
 But when investors are worried the economy will fall sharply, perhaps because the Fed is pushing short-term rates too high too aggressively, they’re willing to accept less for a Treasury maturing many years in the future.